 For quick-service restaurants (QSRs) and pizza chains running high phone-order volume, this translates directly to captured revenue that would otherwise walk out the door.
 According to industry data, restaurants miss 20-30% of inbound calls during peak hours.
 Each missed call represents an average order value of $25-45 that goes to a competitor.

-How Does AI Voice Ordering Generate Revenue?
+How AI Voice Ordering Increases Your Restaurant’s Revenue

 The ROI from AI voice ordering comes from four distinct channels.
 Understanding each one helps you build an accurate financial model for your restaurant.